Mazin-Hnewa/MS-DAYOLO/README.md

 Please follow the instruction in [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet) to install the requirments to compile Darkent and use YOLOv4 object detector.

 ## Example Usage
-An example of adapting from Kitti dataset to Cityscapes dataset is provided:
+Please follow these steps to adpate from Kitti dataset to Cityscapes dataset using MS-DAYOLO:

-1- run `make` to compile darknet
+1- Run `make` to compile darknet

-2-
+2- Download the pre-trained weights-file: yolov4.conv.137